Notgard/docker_ollama_openwebui/README.md

 ### Ollama not detecting GPU
 If this happens, run the `nvidia-container-toolkit.sh` script again and reboot your machine.
-This is likely due to how the container toolkit manages cgroups with Docker which are reloaded on machine restart.
+This is likely due to how the container toolkit manages cgroups (ressource management kernel feature on linux) with Docker which are reloaded on machine restart or after the machine goes into sleep mode.

 #### Manually solving cgroupfs problem
 If the previous instructions did not help, then we have to deal with cgroupfs which isn't working properly :